-BioLargo wisely tested these waters and elected to stand on the sidelines sidelines as fortunes were lost by companies that jumped too soon.
+BioLargo wisely tested these waters and elected to stand on the sidelines as fortunes were lost by companies that jumped too soon.
 The delays continue 5 years later as enforcement has been pushed another decade to 2030!
 That's right- 2030.

 October 2019 Update to Original Article

 2020 was meant to be the start date for the California Marine Invasive Species Act (MISA), which would have required a stricter standard of ballast water treatment than that sought by IMO or the USCG.
 Implementation of the Act has now been delayed until 2030

 In order to halt the worldwide spread of invasive harmful marine species, the International Maritime Organization (IMO) has officially mandated more than 65,000 ships (over 400 gross tons) to install approved ballast water treatment systems.
 The American Bureau of Shipping (ABS) reports that the IMO Marine Environment Protection Committee will meet in October to finalize the new law.

 Frost & Sullivan's Frederick Royan, Environment & Water Vice President, discussing the vast growth opportunities and key challenges that will result from the milestone Convention says, "the next few years will witness about $50 billion in cumulative spending of ballast water treatment systems."